 If you’re on this site, you must know you’re looking at an E-Type.
 It is a superstar among both car aficionados and average Joes alike.
 It has been voted the most beautiful car in the world on numerous occasions and appeared as a token of style and wealth everywhere from Austin Powers to Mad Men.
 Due to this iconic status, it is unforgivable for a car buff to not know the key facts about this sleek cat.
 Please, allow us to fill you in.

-By 1960s, it was a high time for Jaguar to find a replacement for their aging XK150 while, company’s racing division excelled at Le Mans with the brilliant D-Type.
-Not to waste the racing expertise, Jaguar drew from their motorsport know-how when developing the E-Type.
-This is where the iconic Jaguar got its aerodynamic monocoque body, 3.8 l straight-6, four-wheel disc brakes and independent suspension.
-That was cutting edge technology and the car was bound to make a splash.
-But even Jaguar’s founder Sir William Lyons did not anticipate how much of a splash this would be when the car was revealed in Geneva motor show in 1961.
-The crowds could not get enough of the E-Type, so Lyons ordered Jaguar’s driver Norman Dewis to get the second car down to Switzerland for the following day.
-He managed to cover more than 1000 km between Coventry and Geneva in under 11 hours heroically driving the roadster through the night.
+By the 1960s, the moment had arrived for Jaguar to seek a successor for their aging XK150.
+Concurrently, the firm's racing department was making remarkable strides at Le Mans with the exceptional D-Type.
+Aiming to make the most of their racing expertise, Jaguar utilized their motorsport knowledge in the development of the E-Type.
+This led to the creation of the legendary Jaguar with its aerodynamic monocoque body, 3.8 l straight-6, four-wheel disc brakes, and independent suspension.
+These were cutting-edge features at the time, making the car destined to turn heads.
+However, even Jaguar's founder Sir William Lyons could not have predicted the stir this vehicle would cause when it was unveiled at the Geneva motor show in 1961.
+The public was enchanted by the E-Type, prompting Lyons to instruct Jaguar's driver Norman Dewis to transport a second car to Switzerland for the following day.
+Dewis impressively covered over 1000 km between Coventry and Geneva in less than 11 hours, bravely navigating the roadster through the night.

 To an untrained eye, all E-Types look the same.
 And while the swooping and sleek shape did remain throughout the model’s 14-year run, it did undergo quite a few changes.
 E-Types are generally classified into Series I, II and III.
 It must be mentioned that due to the hand-built nature of these Jags, not all of the alterations happened at once, thus there are transitional models sharing features of different series.
 As you might have guessed, Series I was the original model and can be externally distinguished by its smaller front opening, covered headlights and tail lights above the rear bumper.
 In 1964 its engine was enlarged to 4.2 liters, granting more torque.